ucsf-wynton/wynton-website-hpc/docs/scheduler/job-summary.md

 **Conclusion**: Job 191442 was killed by the job scheduler because it ran out of its requested runtime.

+_Comment_: For jobs that finished on or prior to 2022-03-02, use the SGE accounting file `/opt/sge/wynton/common/accounting-20220302`.

 ### See also